 National Public Service Scholarship

-Walden University recently awarded National Public Service Scholarships to two students who are serving at the national level and pursuing doctorates to enhance their effectiveness in their professional roles in service to their country.
+Walden University recently awarded National Public Service Scholarships to three students who are serving at the national level and pursuing a doctorate to enhance their effectiveness in their professional roles in service to their country.

 Administered by the Office of the President, this scholarship provides for an annual academic year tuition remission of $1,500 and is renewable annually for three years, provided that the eligibility requirements continue to be met.

 Program Analyst, Defense Logistics Information Service, Logistics Initiatives Division

 PhD in Public Policy and Administration student

 Public Service Achievement: Served as a U.S. Air Force officer in a variety of roles supporting Operation Enduring Freedom and Operation Iraqi Freedom.
 As a federal civil servant, supported joint NATO war forces by developing logistics visibility systems.